 You can also get a personal loan for your B&B based on your personal credit.
 This loan is helpful specifically for startups with strong credit scores.
 The loan amounts on personal loans will be lower as compared to business loans, and it’s risky since you secure it against personal collateral.

 - Business Loans for Seasonal B&Bs

 Many business owners experience high and slow seasons while running their businesses.
-During slow seasons, you might t pay for utilities, Mortgage payments, and bills.
-Getting business loans for B&Bs can help cover with expenses incurred in the off season.
+During slow seasons, you might t pay for utilities, mortgage payments, and bills.
+Getting business loans for B&Bs can help cover expenses incurred in the offseason.
 The best time to apply for a business loan is the end of your high season.
 This is important because you want to have the capital by the time when the guest bookings are low, and you want to show your strongest months to the lender while applying for business loans.

 Prepare Your B&B Business Loan Application

 Early preparation is the key to success and once you’ve decided to proceed with a business loan, the lender will need to review your financials.
 If you’re prepared in advance with your paperwork and documentation, it can help speed up the loan process.
 Here is a list of documents every business need to prepare when applying for loans: